S2CER2 Fellowship Program

 - Stone Foundation and Elise D. Fish Professor of Nursing and Professor of Health Policy and Management

-Funded by an NIH-NINR T32 Institutional Training Grant, the Systems Science and Comparative and Cost-Effectiveness Research Training for Nurse Scientists (S2CER2) program aims to address the systemic and structural inequities in minority populations, develop interventions that address social determinants of health, and design systems and models of care.
-Each fellow is matched with two faculty mentors—one within nursing and one from another field—to advise them in pursuing original health policy research and helping to prepare them for influential careers as nurse scientists and advocates.
+Each pre-doctoral and post-doctoral fellow is matched with two faculty mentors—one within nursing and one from another field—to advise them in pursuing original research and helping to prepare them for influential careers as nurse scientists and advocates.

 What is S2CER2?